FoamScience/FoamScience.github.io/_posts/2018-08-25-vim-openfoam-power-part2.md

 ## Studying an example VIM compiler

-First of all, a VIM compiler plugin is nothing more than a short `VimL` script, configuring two main things: `errorformat` (scanf-style strings, separate by commas, showing the format of error lines) and `makeprg` (make program, the shell executable to run).
+First of all, a VIM compiler plugin is nothing more than a short `VimL` script, configuring two main things: `errorformat` (scanf-style strings, separated by commas, showing the format of error lines) and `makeprg` (make program, the shell executable to run).

-As an example, let's treat the *ant-compiler* line by line:
+As an example, let's go through the *ant-compiler* line by line:

 {% highlight vim %}
 " Vim Compiler File